B13rg/B13rg.github.io/_drafts/RFC-4838-review.md

 - 3.14 [Security](#314-security)

 ### 3.1 Virtual Message Switching Using Store-and-Forward Operation

+Message based architecture.
+The top level message abstraction is an Application Data Unit (ADU), present at the application layer.
+Some ADU properties:

+* Arbitrary length
+* Order of messages in not preserved
+* typically handled/transferred in complete units

+An ADU "transformed by the bundle layer into one or more protocol data units called 'bundles', which are forwarded by DTN nodes".
+Bundles then consist of two or more "blocks" of data, which contain either application data, or data used to properly deliver the bundle to destinations.
+They serve a similar purpose to the header-payload design of traditional protocols, except order is not controlled.

 ### 3.2 Nodes and Endpoints
 ### 3.3 Endpoint Identifiers (EIDs) and Registrations
 ### 3.4 Anycast and Multicast